grahamhorn/getting-cleaning-data/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 The following variables are contained within the tidy data set, these are estimates of the mean value and standard deviations from these signals.
+As noted in the original README file, these features are normalized and bounded within [-1,1].

 The data set also contains the labels for activity and subject.